 Transformation of the Day: Yolanda lost 163 pounds.
 At 450 pounds, she was diagnosed with diabetes and hypertension.
 She knew the impact that those illnesses could have after losing her mother who battled with kidney failure.
 Check out her transformation story.
-She shared with us the ups and downs of her journey and how she figured out what works for her.
+She shared the ups and downs of her journey, and how she figured out what works for her.

 My name is Yolanda and I have been heavy all of my life.
 I was born weighing 10 pounds and continued to gain weight throughout my life.
-I have tried so many diets during my life, from Jenny Craig, Medical Weight Loss Centers, Weight Management Doctors to Slim Fast.
+I have tried so many diets during my life… from Jenny Craig, to Medical Weight Loss Centers, to Weight Management Doctors to Slim Fast.
 I was simply miserable.

 My motivation to lose weight came when I got diagnosed with type II diabetes, hypertension and found out that I weighed 450 pounds (height: 6’2″).
 I cried because I had no idea that I had allowed myself to get that big.
-Over the course of time, I did get down to 384 pounds, but my health still was not the best.
-I was taking the alloted amount of oral pills you can take before the doctors will place you on insulin shots.
+With time, I did get down to 384 pounds, but my health still was not the best.
+I was taking the allotted amount of oral pills you can take before the doctors place you on insulin shots.
 I was also on multiple blood pressure meds and cholesterol medication.

-After having the surgery, I did good for a little while.
-I got into the 290’s, but one thing surgery didn’t teach me was the fundamentals of changing your mindset.
-It didn’t teach me about the battle that comes with staying consistent in order to maintain a steady weight loss and keep it off.
+After having the surgery, I did okay for a little while.
+I got into the 290s, but one thing surgery didn’t teach me was the fundamentals of changing your mindset.
+It didn’t teach me about the battle that comes with staying consistent to maintain a steady weight loss and keep it off.
 I ended ballooning back up to 336 pounds and once again feeling like I would never get my weight under control.

-In 2015, I was introduced to my trainer, Crystal at Revamp.
+In 2015, I was introduced to my trainer Crystal at Revamp.
 I had the chance to discuss my weight loss battles with her.
-She explained to me that no matter what I did, if I didn’t get my mind right I wouldn’t get my body right.
-I would just continue that cycle of losing the weight just to gain it back.
+She explained to me that no matter what I did if I didn’t get my mind right, I wouldn’t get my body right.
+I would continue that cycle of losing the weight just to gain it back later.
 She said that I never needed surgery to get my health and weight in order, and she was going to teach me how to lose weight and develop the right mindset.

 In March 2016, I decided it was time to do this.
-I did not have my Lap Band adjusted or try any quick fix methods, but instead I took the bull by the horns.
+I did not have my Lap-Band adjusted or try any quick fix methods.
+Instead, I took the bull by the horns.
 I got focused and followed what my trainer was teaching me with regards to what I put in my body and what I needed to do to challenge my body.

 I’ve now gotten back down from 336 pounds to 287 pounds, which is less than my last weigh in after having surgery.
 This has proved to me that I can do this with hard work and dedication, no surgery required.
-Over the last 5 years, I have lost a total of 163 pounds and my journey will continue until I hit my goal weight of 200 pounds.
-It has not been a easy road, but by never giving up I’m well on my way to the finish line.
-Weight isn’t gained overnight and it can’t be lost overnight.
-I’ve lost and I’ve gained, but I refuse to give up.
+In the previous 5 years, I have lost a total of 163 pounds, and my journey will continue until I hit my goal weight of 200 pounds.
+It has not been an easy road, but by never giving up I’m well on my way to the finish line.
+Weight isn’t gained overnight, and it can’t be lost overnight.
+I’ve lost, and I’ve gained, but I refuse to give up.

 My advice to others: Never give up.
-Don’t be afraid to ask for help and don’t punish yourself because you may have set backs.
-I had surgery and still encountered a set back, but I didn’t give up.
+Don’t be afraid to ask for help and don’t punish yourself because you may have setbacks.
+I had surgery and still encountered a setback, but I didn’t give up.
 I turned to a professional trainer who taught my mind, not just my body.
-You gotta believe in yourself and your ability to reach your goal, because it is obtainable.
+You must believe in yourself and your ability to reach your goal because it is obtainable.
 Love yourself enough to take care of yourself.
 We only have one shot at this thing called life.
 Life is about quality, not quantity.
 Be the best you and the healthiest you that you can be.

 I’ve started sharing on a daily basis via snapchat, sixtwoyoyo, and on Instagram, @sixtwolovely.